LogeshVel/Logesh_Sakthivel.github.io/README.md

 I'm Logesh, a Software Engineer, self-taught Programmer who specializes in Wireless and IoT domain.
 I am passionate about Python, Go, Linux, API.

-I have done some hobby projects.
+_Here i have listed some of the projects that I have done._
   - **NetFie**
     - NetFie is a dashboard that monitors some of the Network services.
 The Network service includes HTTP(S), DNS, NTP...